Junikab/llm-job-finder/DESIGN.md

 ## 2. Goals and Non-Goals
 - Goals
   - Upload a CV and a search scope (location, days) via API.
-  - Extract text from supported CV formats (.docx, .txt; PDFs temporarily disabled).
+  - Extract text from supported CV formats (.pdf, .docx, .txt).
   - Analyze CV to produce a minimal summary (mocked) and fallback job titles.
   - Generate Jora search URLs and scrape job listings.
   - Score jobs and return ranked results (scoring mocked as random).